deepanshpandey/Banking-Management-System/README.md

 - Multi-user support (via multi-threading)
 - User Session Limits
 - Account locking/Unlocking
+- Full record locking support
+- Follows ACID property for databases.
 - etc.
 ## To-Do
-- Improve the code
+- Improve the code quality
-- Add Record Locking
 ## How to run
 this project has been tested on Ubuntu 20.04 to 24.10 and should work on any Linux distribution. run the following commands in a terminal in the project directory.